LukeGrahamLandry/franca/devlog.md

     - improve the hover logic, use selection instead so you can override it, hide the hover when not holding command because it's annoying
     - parse "file:line:col" like my error messages print
+  - fixed crash if you `cd "";` twice in the repl. problem was that ENABLE_FRANCA_REPL changes the layout of State and was true in the binary and false in the the repl's runtime compilation unit. so when `echo` tries to access a field after `state.repl` it stomps the memory. passing it through in the repl's prelude is enough to fix it but might as well not change layout because there's no point.
+- the last straw that made me give up on wasm threads was not being able to set the magic header to enable SharedArrayBuffer in github pages but cloudflare lets you do it so maybe i'll give it another attempt,
+- debug-info / stack trace improvements
+  - finally set the right location in assert_cond so the assertion macro call shows in the crash trace. that was so easy. i should have done it 4 months ago, when i added INLINE to the trace.
+  - add #no_trace. always hide WasLambdaLiteral capturing calls because they're always lexically in the same place so don't add information (avoids the like 17 trace nodes because you had an if statement garabge). hide the function declaration block.

 ## (Nov 30)

 - instead of calling cached_compile_module, just export the signetures i need without compiling the bodies.